Labour Market Impact Assessment (LMIA) Processing Times (formerly known as LMO)

 Booking for legal help is quick and simple.
 Get your phone and call us toll-free at 1-855-522-5290 or visit our website https://filipinolawyer.ca

-We have a dedicated team of licensed professionals standing by, ready to answer your immigration questions.
+We have a dedicated team of licensed professionals standing by, ready to answer your immigration questions and how to apply for lmia in Canada.